 Sage

-I am a huge fan of sage for its pungent taste that definitely gives a lot of flavour.
+I am a huge fan of sage for its pungent taste that definitely gives a lot of flavor.
 I most often use it with brown butter as it goes so well and feels quite indulgent.

 Rosemary